What is a Debt Relief Order?

 - Your credit rating will be affected

-- Only available if you owe less than £30,000 (£20,000 in Northern Ireland)
+- Only available if you owe less than £50,000

 Applying for a Debt Relief Order

 - After the initial application, you’ll need to review your financial situation.
-To who you owe money, the details of your debts, income, and expenditure will all need to be considered.
+To whom you owe money, the details of your debts, income, and expenditure will all need to be considered.
 The sooner you give this information the sooner your application can begin.

 Am I eligible for a Debt Relief Order?